 If you have a food processor, I think it’s really the best and quickest way to make mayonnaise.
 If you don’t have one, you can use a whisk to pull it together but it will be more tricky.
-I would imagine an upright blender would also work just as well as a food processor.
+I also use my regular blender to make this but it may not work if you have blades that have a big gap in the bottom of the cup.

 - 1 egg + 1 yolk organic eggs